 Figure 4: The two main candidate gene clusters composed of Olfactory and Vomeronasal Receptor genes on chromosomes 9 and 7.
 Ensembl protein-coding names and locations are shown within these two 1.8 Mb long genomic regions.
+The “>” or “<” symbols indicate the orientation of the gene on the chromosome.
 Non-outlier genes are in grey and outlier genes are in colours (purple: Olfactory Receptor genes; blue: Vomeronasal Receptor genes; green: any other outlier genes).
-For outlier genes, different levels of significance are indicated as follows: regular text: C2_max or C2_mean outlier genes at p < 0.05; bold text: C2_max or C2_mean outliers at p < 0.01; bold and underlined: top significant outlier genes, based on the combined information from C2_max and C2_mean statistics.
+For outlier genes in colours, different levels of significance are indicated as follows: regular text: C2_max or C2_mean outlier genes at p < 0.05; bold text: C2_max or C2_mean outliers at p < 0.01; bold and underlined: top significant outlier genes, based on the combined information from C2_max and C2_mean statistics.